Wednesday, March 19, 2008

 Why People Participate on Mechanical Turk?

-This questions comes up often when I describe the tasks that Turkers complete on Mechanical Turk.
+This question comes up often when I describe the tasks that Turkers complete on Mechanical Turk.
 Therefore, I decided to run a set of studies that will aim to answer this question.
 Instead of trying to impose my own interpretation, I will let the Turkers speak for themselves.
 I posted the following question on Mechanical Turk:

 Why do you complete tasks in Mechanical Turk?
 Please describe the reasons that motivate you for completing tasks on Amazon Mechanical Turk.
 Do you do this for the monetary awards?
 For killing time?
 Do you consider the tasks fun?
 What discourages you from completing tasks?
 What attracts you to participate in a particular task?